cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

 ## Deploy Supporting Infrastructure

+For security purposes, the BOSH director we'll be creating will not be directly accessible to the public internet.
+Instead, commands will be proxied through a (bastion)[https://en.wikipedia.org/wiki/Bastion_host] VM.

-This step sets up a subnetwork with a bastion VM and a set of firewall rules to secure access to the kubo deployment.
+We'll use terraform to set up the bastion and the appropriate set of firewall rules.

 ### Steps